Basic first aid skills are essential whether you are on a day hike or through hike. Here are nine first aid tips every hiker should know.

 Everyone prefers an optimist over a pessimist.
-Usually, we’re apt to avoid generalizations but this one is pretty hard to argue.
+Usually, we’re apt to avoid generalizations, but this one is pretty hard to argue.
 Nothing can drag down morale like negativity, and that’s the last thing you want as you’re about to channel your inner explorer and get closer to nature.

 1. Carry a First Aid Kit with the Essentials

-As you load your hiking poles, personalized pom beanie, socks, gloves, and snacks into your pack, be sure to leave room for a well-stocked first aid kit.
+As you load your hiking poles, performance beanie, socks, gloves, and snacks into your pack, be sure to leave room for a well-stocked first aid kit.
 Bandages, dressing pads, gauze roll, athletic or adhesive tape, a multi-use tool or knife, scissors, tweezers, antiseptic wipes, antibiotic ointment and pain relievers are some of the must-have products you need on hand.
-A Wilderness First Aid booklet, included in many prepackaged first aid kits, is also handy to have on hand.
+A Wilderness First Aid book, included in many prepackaged first aid kits, is also handy to have on hand.
 The pocket guide supplies tips on how to make do with what you have when tough circumstances arise.